Charles Meenan: High Court

 He was nominated to the High Court in May 2017 and appointed in June 2017.

 Meenan has heard cases involving personal injuries against the estate of Dolores O'Riordan and a defamation action taken by Gerry Adams against the BBC.
 In 2017, he overturned a decision of the Data Protection Commissioner which had found that Alan Shatter had acted in breach of his duties while Minister for Justice and Equality.
 He found in 2018, that Simon Harris had not taken proper account of reports in his role as Minister for Health in a decision to launch an inquiry into the welfare of patients at the National Maternity Hospital, Dublin.

 He was appointed to make a report into issues surrounding the CervicalCheck cancer scandal in August 2018.
 The purpose of his investigation was to propose alternatives to court cases.
 He proposed the establishment of a tribunal of inquiry in his findings published in October 2018, which formed the basis of the government's decision to introduce the CervicalCheck Tribunal Act 2019.

 As of 2020, Meenan is the Judge in Charge of the Non-Jury and Judicial Review List of the High Court.
 In May 2020, he presided over a hearing in which Gemma O'Doherty and John Waters sought leave for judicial review to challenge the constitutionality of legislation enacted in response to the COVID-19 pandemic.
 He refused to grant leave.

+Court of Appeal

+He was nominated for appointment to the Court of Appeal in May 2023.
+He was appointed in July 2023.